ianmilligan1/AHA-Workshop/SFM/README.md

 # Setting up SFM on AWS

 Spin up AWS/Compute Canada/etc. machine, Ubuntu 14.04.
 Ensure HTTP port open 80 in security group (ingress) in addition to regular SSH.
+I have tested on m3.medium, and m4.large.
+I recommend the latter (as does the SFM team when doing tests).
+For real production an even beefier machine is needed.
+Due to size of web data, they also recommend provisioning at least 150GB in EBS for testing purposes.

 ## Step One: Install Docker